Harold Ramirez Player Props: Rays vs. Pirates

-Harold Ramirez -- hitting .342 with a double, a triple, two home runs, five walks and four RBI in his past 10 games -- will be in action for the Tampa Bay Rays versus the Pittsburgh Pirates, with Roansy Contreras on the mound, on May 2 at 6:40 PM ET.
+Harold Ramirez -- 2-for-3 with a home run and two RBI in his most recent game -- will be in action for the Tampa Bay Rays against the Pittsburgh Pirates, with Mitch Keller on the hill, on May 3 at 6:40 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the White Sox.
+He notched a home run while going 2-for-3 in his last game against the Pirates.

 Harold Ramirez Game Info & Props vs. the Pirates